 In addition to the directors, during the year the following persons were identified as key management personnel, with the greatest authority and responsibility for the planning, directing and controlling of activities:

-Jai Kumar (Chief Executive Officer) - parent entity and group (resigned 28 September 2016).
+Craig Sims (Chief Executive Officer) - parent entity and group.

-Craig Sims (Chief Executive Officer) - parent entity and group (appointed 14 November 2016).
 Ronald Kumar (Financial Controller/Company Secretary) - parent entity.

-Seiji Tokito (General Manager - Sales) - parent entity (appointed 6 February 2017).
+Seiji Tokito (General Manager - Sales) - parent entity.